rochellegb/FlowerShopInventory/README.md

 5. Visit the website on python localhost http://127.0.0.1:5000/
 6. (To log into inventory page, use the username ‘admin’ and password ‘admin’.)

-If 'A' does not work, follow the steps in 'B'.
+If 'A' does not work, follow the steps in 'B' but still import the database.

 ### B. Using Command Prompt:
 1. From the ‘FlowerShopInventory’ folder, extract the zipped folder ‘FlowerInventory’ to the 'PycharmProjects' folder.